astrowonk/sunvisor/README.md

 This module uses `astropy` to compute when the sun is low on the horizon in a specific direction.
-I wrote it because the once the sun was very low and right in my eyes when driving down a local road, and wanted to know when during the evening that would happen.
+I wrote it because recently I drove down a local road directly into the setting, and I wanted to know when during the evening that would happen and for how much longer.

-However, it could be used for more fun things like finding a sunset that lines up with a particular monument.
+However, it could be used for fun uses like finding a sunset that lines up with a particular monument.

 **Install**